A family of graphs that cannot occur as character degree graphs of solvable groups: Introduction

 The following main theorem of the paper will be proven using techniques similar to those found in \cite{lewis1}.
 In particular, we show that there is an infinite family of graphs that satisfy P\'{a}lfy's condition and do not occur as $\Delta(G)$ for solvable group $G$.

-\begin{thm} Let $\Gamma$ be a graph satisfying P\'{a}lfy's condition, with $k\geq 5$ vertices.
+\begin{thmmain} Let $\Gamma$ be a graph satisfying P\'{a}lfy's condition, with $k\geq 5$ vertices.
 Assume that there exist two vertices $p_1$ and $p_2$ in $\Gamma$, such that $p_1$ and $p_2$ are of degree two, $p_1$ is adjacent to $p_2$, and they share no common neighbor.
-Then $\Gamma$ is not the prime character degree graph of any solvable group. \end{thm}
+Then $\Gamma$ is not the prime character degree graph of any solvable group. \end{thmmain}

 We do not require that there is an edge between the two vertices adjacent to $p_1$ and $p_2$, respectively.
 We will see that this implies that there are two graphs for each value $k$ that satisfy the hypotheses of this theorem.